Thomas Edison said, “Genius is 1% inspiration and 99% perspiration.”

 Genius of Excellence

-Connecting back to Edison, what is it that makes you genius?
+Connecting back to Edison, what is it that makes you a genius?

 From my own experience, push sometimes comes from a need.
-I saw need to develop as a communicator in my career.
-Initial push came from the sheer need to do better.
+I saw the need to develop as a communicator in my career.
+The initial push came from the sheer need to do better.
 In time, I became passionate about it so much that I have continued learning and improving on it for years.
 That passion and fun I get from it drives me to coach youth now in communication.
 It’s a hobby.
 I never ran when I was young.
-I started running almost by an accident, and found out that it can be a powerful energizer for me.
+I started running almost accidentally and discovered it could be a powerful energizer.
 It gave me the passion and fuel to run a couple of marathons.

-What is recipe for excellence – love what you do, or do what you love?
+What is the recipe for excellence – love what you do, or do what you love?

 I think it’s both.
 You need a purpose that resonates with you naturally.
-But, then keep plugging away day in and day out with clear goals and plan.
+But, then, keep plugging away day in and day out with clear goals and plans.